-The technical requirements of this International Standard are identical to the American National Standards IT8.7/1-1993 and IT8.7/2-1993.
-These documents resulted from the joint efforts of an international industry group that included participants representing a broad range of prepress vendors, film manufacturers, and users.
-This group, initially identified as the DDES (Digital Data Exchange Standards) Committee, later became the founders of the ANSI IT8 (Image Technology) accredited standards committee which is responsible for electronic data exchange standards in graphic arts prepress.
+The technical requirements of this part of ISO 12641 are identical to the American National Standards IT8.7/1-1993 and IT8.7/2-1993.
+These Standards resulted from the joint efforts of an international industry group that included participants representing a broad range of prepress vendors, film manufacturers, and users.
+This group, initially identified as the digital data exchange standards (DDES) committee, later became the founders of the ANSI IT8 (Image Technology) accredited standards committee which is responsible for electronic data exchange standards in graphic arts prepress.

-Purpose of this International Standard
+Purpose of this part of ISO 12641

-Colour input scanners do not all analyze colour the same way the human eye does.
+Colour input scanners do not all analyse colour the same way the human eye does.
 These devices are designed to optimize the signal generated when typical materials are scanned.
 Colour reflection and transparency products use various combinations of proprietary dye sets to achieve visual responses that simulate the colour appearance of natural scene elements.
 The ability to achieve the same colour appearance from different combinations of dyes is referred to as metamerism.
-Because both photographic dyes and input scanner sensitivities vary from product to product, there is a variability in the input scanner response to metameric colours produced by the various materials.
-The intent of this International Standard is to define an input test target that will allow any colour input scanner to be calibrated with any film or paper dye set used to create the target.
-This International Standard is intended to address the colour reflection and transparency products which are generally used for input to the preparatory process for printing and publishing.
+Because both photographic dyes and input scanner sensitivities vary from product to product, there is variability in the input scanner response to metameric colours produced by the various materials.
+The intent of this part of ISO 12641 is to define an input test target that will allow any colour input scanner to be calibrated with any film or paper dye set used to create the target.
+This part of ISO 12641 is intended to address the colour reflection and transparency products which are generally used for input to the preparatory process for printing and publishing.